Best Years for Gibson Les Paul and Worst Years to Avoid

 You might be interested in our selection of the best beginner DAWs for your Home Studio.

-Summary of the worst years to buy a Gibson Les Paul:
+Summary of the best years of the Gibson Les Paul to buy:

 1957-1960: These are the golden years of the Gibson Les Paul.
 Gibson Les Paul “Burst” from 1959 are considered the best of all time.
 Then the 1960 Gibson Les Pauls are the second most sought after, followed by the 1958 guitars and finally the Goldtops made in 1957.